espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 This wakeup mode doesn't require RTC peripherals or RTC memories to be powered on during sleep.

-The following function can be used to enable deep sleep wakeup using a timer.
+:cpp:func:`esp_sleep_enable_timer_wakeup` function can be used to enable deep sleep wakeup using a timer.

-.. doxygenfunction:: esp_sleep_enable_timer_wakeup

 Touch pad
 ^^^^^^^^^